tonyleidong/OptimalFlow/docs/index.rst

    * *Easy maintaining* - Wrap machine learning components to well-modularized code packages without miscellaneous parameters inside;

-   * *Light & transplantable* - Easy to transplant among projects.
+   * *Light & swift* - Easy to transplant among projects.
 Faster w/ convenience to deploy comparing other cloud-based solution(i.e. Microsoft Azure AutoML);

    * *Omni ensemble* - OptimalFlow uses *Pipeline Cluster Traversal Experiments* as the optimizer to build an omni-ensemble workflow for an optimal baseline model searching.
 Easy for data scientists to implement iterated experiments across all ensemble components in the pipeline;